arabog/ALX-Study-1/Readme.md

 ```

 ## Global variables
-In this section I want to talk more about the difference between global and local variables.
+In this section, I want to talk more about the difference between global and local variables.
 A local variable is defined inside a function, and it's only available inside that function.

 ```